YousraBorchani/HA-ELASTICSEARCH/README.md

 1. Designing for resilience
     - At least three master-eligible nodes
     - At least two nodes of each role
-        - Master-eligible node
+        - Master-eligible node:
             Controls the cluster.
-        - Data node
+        - Data node:
             Hold data and perform data related operations such as CRUD, search, and aggregations.
-        - Ingest node
+        - Ingest node:
            Apply an ingest pipeline to a document in order to transform and enrich the document before indexing.

     - At least two copies of each shard
 2. Cross-cluster replication
-    Replicate data to a remote follower cluster which may be in a different data centre or even on a different continent from the leader cluster.
+    - Replicate data to a remote follower cluster which may be in a different data centre or even on a different continent from the leader cluster.
-    The follower cluster acts as a hot standby, ready for you to fail over in the event of a disaster so severe that the leader cluster fails.
+    - The follower cluster acts as a hot standby, ready for you to fail over in the event of a disaster so severe that the leader cluster fails.
-    The follower cluster can also act as a geo-replica to serve searches from nearby clients.
+    - The follower cluster can also act as a geo-replica to serve searches from nearby clients.
 3. Regular snapshots
-    Restore a completely fresh copy of it elsewhere if needed
+    - Restore a completely fresh copy of it elsewhere if needed

 #### |Scenario: Is my cluster really highly available?|
 For a cluster to be able to handle the failure of a node,